rose-thunder/website/README.md

 # [transdevil.site](https://transdevil.site/)

-An _improved_ personal website that will host my coding projects, personal interests, a blog, my art, and my music.
+An _improved_ personal website that will host my projects, personal interests, a blog, and my art.

 ## Todo List